 Today is the last day of this fantastic journey.
 We set out for Jericho going the path that is called the Wadi Kelt.
 This is the path that Jesus would usually take from Jericho to Jerusalem (Luke 19).
 Wadi Kelt is the path based on three reasons.
 Travelers typically take the route where there is water, where there is kosher food and where it is politically possible.

-From the mountains the Wadi Kelt we could see the Scapegoat mountain and the St. George’s Monastery tucked away in on the edge of one of the cliffs.
-We saw the nomads (even though they don’t move around anymore) as well as we saw many shepherds watching flock.
+From the mountains of the Wadi Kelt we could see the Scapegoat mountain and the St. George’s Monastery tucked away in on the edge of the cliff.
+We saw the nomads (even though they don’t move around anymore) as well as we saw many shepherds watching the flock.

-Our guide Ruben was terrific.
-His historical and biblical knowledge make the trip very informative.
-Our driver Audi skillfully drove us to our various locations.
+Our guide, Ruben, was terrific.
+His historical and biblical knowledge makes the trip very informative.
+Our driver, Audi, skillfully drove us to our various locations.

 We join the team from Emanuel Community Church, on this fantastic journey.
 Pastor Denny Miller and his wife were very gracious to us and his teaching, and informative commentary provided new and enlightening perspectives.
 The impact is immeasurable for me.
 My preaching and teaching will never be the same.
 Lord may I live a life that always pleases you.
 I desire to live a life that is of completed dedication to your mission.

 My friend Trevor Mattis and I travel the path of Jesus from Galilee to Jerusalem.
 It was truly amazing time we spent together with our friends from ECC.

 I am one of the engrafted one, purchased with His blood.